khushee-g/EEG-Robot-Control/EEGRobotControl/docs/index.md

 ### Mission Statement
-As I worked on this project, my goal became to create a simplified BCI(Brain Computer Interface) with basic EEG equipment.
-Pivoting from the $300+ commercial EEG headband to a more DIY setup, I wanted to create a system that could make EEG and BCI related projects more affordable and accessible.
+As I worked on this project, my goal became to create a simplified BCI(Brain Computer Interface) with basic EEG equipment, so that more students can gain hands-on experience in this domain.
+Pivoting from the $300+ commercial EEG headband to this DIY setup which costs less than $50, I hope to make EEG and BCI related projects more affordable and accessible.

-This project is geared towards students, so that we can bridge the gap between neuroscience and robotics through easy to follow, exciting projects.
-Ultimately, through this project, I hope more students can gain exposure and develop an interest for BCI and the future of technology!

-If you have any questions or ideas on this project, feel free to reach out.
+If you have any questions or ideas on this project, feel free to reach out at goelkhushee@gmail.com.
 I would love to connect!